tarwn/lessthandot-hugo/blogs/content/posts/2011-04-10-when-changing-column-data-types.md

 1600-01-01 00:00:00.0000000

 Just be aware that if you are changing data types, make sure that what you change to can hold the current values.
-If you are changing from varchar to integer, make sure you only have values that can be converted to integers, the operation will fail if they can&#8217;t be converted to integers.
+If you are changing from varchar to integer, make sure you only have values that can be converted to integers, the operation will fail if they can't be converted to integers.

 ## Conclusion

 Learn the product and learn it well.
-Don&#8217;t overly depend on the wizards in SSMS, and if you use SSMS, hit the Script button to see what kind of T-SQL SSMS generates.
+Don't overly depend on the wizards in SSMS, and if you use SSMS, hit the Script button to see what kind of T-SQL SSMS generates.

 The wizards are nice but sometimes they get it wrong.
 Here is the code that the wizard generates to change the column